bottlerocket-os/bottlerocket/variants/README.md

 This variant is compatible with Kubernetes 1.16, 1.17, and 1.18 clusters.

+### aws-k8s-1.18: Kubernetes 1.18 node

+The [aws-k8s-1.18](aws-k8s-1.18/Cargo.toml) variant includes the packages needed to run a Kubernetes node in AWS.
+It supports self-hosted clusters and clusters managed by [EKS](https://aws.amazon.com/eks/).

+This variant is compatible with Kubernetes 1.17, 1.18, and 1.19 clusters.

 ### aws-ecs-1: Amazon ECS container instance

 The [aws-ecs-1](aws-ecs-1/Cargo.toml) variant includes the packages needed to run an [Amazon ECS](https://ecs.aws)